 Detoxing is not ideal when pregnant, since the mother’s lymphatic system is so closely connected to the baby’s, and detoxification could circulate toxins from the mother’s tissues to the baby.
 Since the baby is growing and any disturbance in this natural process could impact the fragile chemical balance, it is best not to detox when one is pregnant.

-If you haven’t started your detoxification, vegan, or high raw diet prior to pregnancy, the best course of action to take in order to provide the healthiest diet for your baby is to consume a high percentage of alkaline foods (raw) along with some grounding and filling cooked foods, such as roots, vegetables, and more alkaline pseudo-grains such as organic millet, amaranth, and quinoa.
+If you haven’t started your detoxification, vegan, or high raw diet before pregnancy, the best course of action to take to provide the healthiest diet for your baby is to consume a high percentage of alkaline foods (raw) along with some grounding and filling cooked foods, such as roots, vegetables, and more alkaline pseudo-grains such as organic millet, amaranth, and quinoa.

 After the pregnancy, you can introduce even more raw vegan alkaline foods, but don’t overdo it with astringent, detoxifying fruits, since your baby can still internalize acids and toxins from any detoxification efforts through breast milk.

-After you ween the baby from breastfeeding (after 6 months is the ideal time to do so), you can absolutely start your detox protocol, which will help you lose extra baby weight, regenerate the body after pregnancy, and help you feel more energetic and vital.
+After you wean the baby from breastfeeding (after 6 months is the ideal time to do so), you can start your detox protocol, which will help you lose the extra baby weight, regenerate the body after pregnancy, and help you feel more energetic and vital.